Reviewed by Downtown Jimmy

 R.D.R spices up the gameplay and takes the spot light off a Red at times while you get to run through other levels as other characters through the game.
 The other characters all connect to the story and all have unique skills.
 It doesn't make a huge impact on the game, but playing as the other character spices up things for brief times.
-My favorite additional character is the American native, Shadow Wolf and sharp dressed, duel shot Jack Swift.
+My favorite additional character is the American native, Shadow Wolf -- and sharp dressed, duel shot king Jack Swift.

-My only grips with R.D.R. is its lack of Xbox Live gameplay, and its short story mode depending on how fast your trigger is.
-I found the games difficulty was set just right, I couldn't just blaze through the levels but it didn't seem overly difficult.
-You might want to replay R.D.R to make sure you gather all the unlockable journal items or to use a different selection of weapons, so the short 15-20hr story mode doesn't seem like such a downfall.
-Overall Red Dead Revolver is a quality action shooter which should make any gamer happy.
+My only gripe with R.D.R. is its lack of Xbox Live support and short story mode.
+RedDead Revolver could have benifited from a few more hours of gameplay.
+On the plus side, the difficulty was set just right.
+I couldn't blaze through the levels, but it didn't seem overly difficult.
+It hit that sweet spot making it a fun challenge.
+To get the most out of Red Dead you might want to replay the game to unlock all the journal items, or to use a different selection of weapons.
+This will give you a few more hours in Red Dead.
+For a total I would say one run will last on average 15hrs.
+Overall, I don't have too many complaints, Red Dead Revolver is a quality action shooter which should make any gamer happy.

-Graphics & Sound:The graphics are done well in R.D.R with a lot of special particle effects and other screen tricks to make this game feel like you're watching an old cowboy movie as well as playing a game.
-The character models are good, and Red is as stylistic as cowboys come.
-R.D.R. also does an excellent job recreating the environments of the old Wild West and has some inspiring levels, such as the train ride.
+The graphics are excellent in R.D.R, with a lot of special particle effects and other screen tricks to make this game feel like you're watching an old cowboy movie.
+The character models are good, with Red being as stylistic as cowboys come.
+R.D.R. also does an excellent job recreating the environments of the old Wild West.
+One level that stuck out more than the rest was the train ride.

-Innovation:Rockstar's western shooter is similar to other 3rd person action games, but there are some special features which are fresh.
-One of the coolest features in R.D.R. is the "Deadeye" feature which re enacts the one on one showdowns in slow motion.
+Rockstar's western shooter is similar to other 3rd person action games, but there are some special features that keep Red Dead Revolver fresh.
+One of the coolest features is the "Deadeye" feature which re enacts the one on one showdowns in slow motion.
 In deadeye mode you have a limited amount of slowed time to draw, aim and fire up to six shots.
 Then the action speeds up to normal time and the duel goes down placing all the shots you made full speed.
 The classic old western showdown couldn't have been done better.

-Mojo:Red Dead Revolver has done a first in videogame history as I am aware.
-They have added new characters that I haven't seen in a game before, the Evil Cowboy Circus Clowns!
-Creepy Mojo for the laughing cowboy clowns.
-Rockstar does a great job spicing up a standard western story with some special moments and just like their other characters like Max and Tommy, Red have charisma that could carry him on for a couple more runs.
+Red Dead Revolver has done a first in videogame history as I am aware.
+They have added new characters that I haven't seen in a game before-- Evil "Cowboy" Circus Clowns!
+This deserves some creepy mojo -- thanks -- laughing cowboy clowns... thanks for freaking me out.
+Clowns aside, Rockstar does a great job spicing up a standard western story with some special moments, and just like their other characters like GTA's Tommy, Red has a strong charisma that could carry him on for a couple more runs.

-Lowdown:Red Dead Revolver is a solid action game set in the old west.
+Red Dead Revolver is a solid action game set in the Wild West.
 This game is definitely worth a rental or purchase.
-The lack of multiplayer and short story mode are the only drawbacks in otherwise an excellent game.
+The lack of multiplayer and short story mode are the only drawbacks in this otherwise excellent game.

 Gameplay: 8, Graphics/Sound: 8, Innovation: 8, Mojo: 7.
 Final: 8